Front Wheel Drive Components Axles, Boot and Clamps

 The real benefit to you is to avoid more costly repairs later, avoid being stranded on the road, unable to move, when the boot failure had the final result of catastrophic joint failure.

-Detailed repair procedure with drawing is available at http://www.rockfordcv.com/rcvinsp.htm
+Detailed (Simple Steps) repair procedure with drawing are available at http://www.rockfordcv.com/rcvinsp.htm

 (1) the complete failure of the shaft leaving the driver and his or her family stranded,